DSNP Specification

 - A user MUST be able to revoke delegated permissions.

-- Announcements from a delegate MUST be able to be verify which delegate made the specific announcement.
+- Announcements from a delegate MUST be able to be verify which delegate made the specific Announcement.

 - Delegation revocation MUST NOT be retroactive.